 Anxieties have gotten louder since the inauguration of 2014.
 One analyst at the Wall Street Journal called the collective value of app-centric companies a $158-billion “app-revolution stock bubble.”
 Whether the doomsayers will be right or wrong in 2014 is less important than what makes a business survive a bubble.

 Apps have already evolved since they first appeared on the scene a few years ago.
 The shift to in-app purchasing changed the entire payment structure, and apps can continue to grow as an industry.
 Is your app pegged to a sustainable business model?
 Developers who are making apps to augment an existing business plan should have nothing to worry about.
 The demand for apps that serve business remains as robust as ever.

 Through 2014 and Beyond

 Users on the go will, as always, gravitate towards those apps that make their lives easier and help them stay connected.
+With the help of your app developers and digital marketing agencies, you need to make sure that your app stands out as the top choice for users when they are identifying these apps that make their lives easier.
 With increasing numbers of users embracing mobile, the firms that know what these users want tomorrow will be the ones who see big returns.
+It should be one of your key goals to ensure that you are amongst the firms that know exactly what the users of today want.
+Then, you need to target them with the help of the best branding agencies by your side.
 Does your firm have ideas about what trends are in the works?
 Let us know in the comments below.